abdulhamidrpn/Zadder/README.md

-# Zadder Android App
+# 🚀 Zadder Android Wallpaper App 🚀

 Welcome to the Zadder Android App repository.
-We will build an amazing Android application that showcases beautiful images from the Unsplash API.
-We'll be using a range of powerful libraries and frameworks to develop our app.
-Here's what you'll learn: Jetpack Compose, Material 3, Splash Screen, Paging 3, Coil, Dagger Hilt, Compose Navigation, Retrofit and Room.
+This is an amazing Android application that showcases beautiful images from the Unsplash API.

 ## App Overview

-This course covers a range of topics including:
+🛠 Technologies and Libraries Used:
 - **Jetpack Compose:** To build the User Interface
 - **Material 3:** To Design a beautiful and consistent UI.
 - **Splash Screen:** To create a captivating splash screen for our app.